5l1v3r1/Gmail-Message-Handler/README.md

 ## API used to verify email ID

-I used an API and checked its JSON data to verify an email address API used : [isitarealemail](https://isitarealemail.com/api/email/validate)
+I used an API and checked its JSON data to verify an email address, API used : [isitarealemail](https://isitarealemail.com/api/email/validate)